-How to fix iPhone, iPod, Printer, Scanner and all ‘USB device not recognized’ error message by Windows XP, Vista, and 7?
+How to fix iPhone, iPod, Printer, Scanner and all ‘USB device not recognized’ error messages by Windows XP, Vista, and 7?
 Did you receive the ‘usb device not recognized’ error?
 There could be a few possibilities, they are:

 - Your driver is corrupt, not recognizable or compatible